 That being said, you don’t always have to be saying something profound.
 It’s likely if you have a theory on a topic, others will have had it too.
 Start with a personal / audience question or observation, study it with data, add your own personal take and recommendations, and think about how you can create an emotional response, that will make your content really resonate – ie. through storytelling, anecdotes or examples.

 Marketing thought leaders like Rand Fishkin, Ross Simmonds and Brian Dean do this brilliantly.
 Their content is led by their own interests and their audiences' questions.
 There’s a real sense of transparency and ‘figuring it out together’.
-If you can do this in your new 10x skyscraper content, you’re onto a winner.
+If you can do this in your new "zenith content", you’re onto a winner.

 So, to recap so far, skyscraper content should be